kasper-piskorski/docs/pages/documentation/3-graql/graql-templating.md

     }
 ```

-Example 3: "enhanced" `for` over a map
+Example 3: "enhanced" `for` over a map:

 ```graql-template
 insert $x isa person;
     for (names) do {